fdazen/fda-documentation/payments.md

 If you do need to isolate any of the charges and associated payments, just follow these simple instructions!

+**BEFORE STARTING**:  Invoices have some unique statuses that are key to understand as they impact what actions can be done to them.

+1. **Draft**: A newly created Invoice will appear in Draft status until it is issued.
+Draft invoices can be Deleted, Issued or have Transfers Reversed.
+2. **Delete**: Remove all references to a draft invoice.
+3. **Issued**: Confirm a draft invoice and generate a unique number.
+4. **Cancel**: Voids an issued invoice.
+The invoice name and number will remain for record keeping purposes.

 ###**Create a New Invoice**